top of page

 Debating if Women Should Preach

-The role of women in preaching within the early Christian church has been a topic of significant interest and scholarly debate.
-Understanding the contributions of women in the nascent stages of Christianity offers valuable insights into the development of church practices and doctrines.
-This article explores the historical context, scriptural references, and notable female figures who played pivotal roles in the early church.
+The role of women in preaching within the early Christian church has been a topic of significant interest for those trying to hold the daughters of Zion down.
+Understanding the contributions of our sisters in Christ in the early church offers valuable insights which should conclude the debate.

 Women in Greco-Roman Society

-In Greco-Roman society, women's roles were primarily confined to domestic spheres.
+Historically however, I cannot deny that in Greco-Roman society, women's roles were primarily confined to domestic spheres.
 Public speaking and leadership positions were generally reserved for men.
-However, certain religious cults, like those dedicated to goddesses, did allow women to hold significant positions.
-This cultural backdrop influenced how early Christians viewed the participation of women in religious activities.

 Scriptural References to Women in Ministry

-The New Testament contains several references to women who played active roles in the early Christian community.
+The New Testament contains several references to our sisters in Christ who played active roles in the early Christian community.
 These passages highlight the involvement of women in teaching, prophesying, and leading within the church.

 One of the most significant examples of women in ministry is Mary as the first witnesses to the resurrection of Jesus.
-All four Gospels record that women were the first to discover the empty tomb and proclaim the resurrection to the male disciples (Matthew 28:1-10; Mark 16:1-8; Luke 24:1-12; John 20:1-18).
-This pivotal event underscores the importance of women as bearers of the Gospel message.
+All four Gospels record that women were the first to discover the empty tomb and proclaim the resurrection to the male disciples (Matt.
+28:1-10; Mark 16:1-8; Luke 24:1-12; John 20:1-18).
+This underscores the importance of women as bearers of the Gospel message.

-Phoebe is another significant female figure mentioned in the New Testament.
-Paul refers to her as a "deacon" and a "benefactor" of many, including himself (Romans 16:1-2).
+Phoebe is another sister mentioned in the Bible.
+Paul refers to her as a "deacon" and a "benefactor" of many, including himself (Rom.
+16:1-2).
 The Greek word used for "deacon" (διάκονος) indicates that Phoebe held an official position within the church, serving in a capacity that involved leadership and service.
-Paul's commendation of Phoebe highlights her influential role and the respect she commanded within the Christian community.

 Theological Perspectives on Women in Preaching